EcdysisFoundation/bugbox_open/README.md

 The image classifications performed from `taxonomy.tasks.image_prediction` are done through a Torchserve model served through Torchserve (see https://github.com/EcdysisFoundation/servemetaformer ) produced by metaformer_ecdysis (see https://github.com/EcdysisFoundation/metaformer_ecdysis )

+## Organizations, Users, Permissions

+### Setting Up Your Users

+- To create a **normal user account** for development, just go to Sign Up and fill out the form.
+Once you submit it, you'll see a "Verify Your E-mail Address" page.
+Go to your console to see a simulated email verification message.
+Copy the link into your browser.
+Now the user's email should be verified and ready to go.

+- To gain access to most UI features, the user then must be both assigned permissions to access views (see `bugbox3.core.permissions`), and be provided membership to at least one organization.
+When users are removed from all organizations, they also need their permssions to be revoked.

 ## Organizations